slachterman-g/caip-tfx/infrastructure/environments/development/README.md

 terraform apply
 ```

+## Creating database users and service account credentials
+For security reasons the Cloud SQL instance was created without databases users and a private key was not created for the KFP service account.
+Currently, KFP uses the MySQL `root` user to configure ML Metadata databases.

+1. Using Cloud Console or the `gcloud` command create the MySQL `'root'@'%'` user.
+Do not use an empty password.
+2. Create and d

 ## Deploying KFP pipelines

-For security reasons the Cloud SQL instance was created without databases users and the private keys were not created for the service accounts.

 To deploy KFP pipelines:
-1. Create the `root` user in the CloudSQL instance created in the previous step.
-2. Create and d